jessekorzan/react-chrome-extension/README.md

 ---
 ### Please note
 - Assumes you are familiar with create-react-app (CRA) and building Chrome Extensions
+- You want to build a fully custom Chrome Extension (e.g. not using "default_popup")
 - Version: "react": "^16.12.0"
-- fully custom Chrome Extension (e.g. not using "default_popup")

 ## What does this boilerplate do?
 Provides a simple start for building custom Chrome Extensions using React.
 Leveraging CRA's 'asset-manifest.json', the Chrome background.js script can inject a React Chrome Extension into any webpage (or tab) WITHOUT ejecting CRA, changing package.json, adding customizations to webpack, etc, etc. Just a reliable boilerplate that works without customizing CRA.